werma56s/SwagLabsTestProject/README.md

 # SwagLabsTestProject
-Description
-The SwagLabsTestProject is an automated testing framework for the Swag Labs website, built using Selenium WebDriver for browser automation and SpecFlow for BDD testing in C# and .NET 6.
+The SwagLabsTestProject is an automated testing project for the Swag Labs website, built using Selenium WebDriver for browser automation and SpecFlow for BDD testing in C# and .NET 6.
 It supports cross-browser testing (Chrome, Firefox, Edge), employs the Page Object Model (POM) for maintainable tests, and integrates Faker.Data for dynamic test data.
 The project also utilizes Docker and Selenium Grid to run tests in isolated containers across multiple browsers, enabling efficient parallel execution and scalable test environments.
+Additionally, the project integrates GitHub Actions for Continuous Integration (CI), automating the process of building, testing, and deploying the application.
+GitHub Actions workflows are configured to run tests on every push or pull request to the main branch, ensuring that code changes are thoroughly tested in a consistent environment.
 # Features
 •	Automated tests for login functionality with various user types and credentials.
 •	Verification of UI elements and their properties.